E-commerce revolution drives European retail IPO rush

 “Poundland is not as international as some online retailers but it has quite a lot of opportunity for development in countries like Ireland and Spain.”

-Another trend of shopping more frequently at local stores has helped shares in McColl’s (MCLSM.L), the British convenience and newsagent retailer, hold up since floating last month, outperforming the European retail index .SXRP.
+Another trend of shopping more frequently at local stores has helped shares in McColl‘s, the British convenience and newsagent retailer, hold up since floating last month, outperforming the European retail index.

 Another recent expansion focus for European retailers - emerging markets - has been looking less attractive for listings in recent months as expectations of tightening U.S. monetary policy has triggered capital outflows.

-The Ukraine crisis overshadowed last month’s debut of Russian hypermarket chain Lenta (LNTAq.L), which is down 8 percent since listing.
+The Ukraine crisis overshadowed last month’s debut of Russian hypermarket chain Lenta, which is down 8 percent since listing.

-Carrefour (CARR.PA) has said it would decide by the end of the year whether it would sell a stake in its business in Brazil, its largest market after France, or proceed with an initial public offer of shares in 2015.
+Carrefour has said it would decide by the end of the year whether it would sell a stake in its business in Brazil, its largest market after France, or proceed with an initial public offer of shares in 2015. ($1 = 0.6022 British Pounds) (Additional reporting by James Davey; editing by Anna Willard)